-ARCH 380 | SPECIAL TOPICS IN ARCHITECTURE (3-0-3) Prerequisite: ARCH 202 | F, and upon demand
+ARCH 380 | SPECIAL TOPICS IN ARCHITECTURE (3-0-3)

 This is an advanced course in which students participate in topics to be selected by the instructor, with the approval of the Chair, and which develops an aspect of design and/or presentation.
 Research, critical analysis, application of the research and analysis to the design, and presentation will be required in the course.